devtpc/Spark03-Streaming/README.md

 ### Understanding the results

 Note, that although we got the expected result, we can observe the high incompleteness, and quality problems of the input data:
-* The number of hotels within a city is in a very wide range, from1 to multiple 100s.
+* The number of hotels within a city is in a very wide range, from 1 to multiple 100s.
 * As there are no real daily minimum and maximum values, the min, max and average temperatures are almost always equal.
 There are some cases, when they are differ, but only in speciak cases, when there are many hotel data, and the city is big enough, that some parts of it are in different 4-digit geohash locations, or is on a dividing line of multiple geohash locations.